How to get from Hanoi to Halong Bay

 However, there is one advantage of travelling to Halong Bay without a tour.
 This is to visit the Bai Tho Mountain, better known as Poem Mountain.
 You’ll have to go off the beaten track to make this climb, but the views from here are just magnificent.

-8 ways to get from Hanoi to Halong Bay
+What are the 8 ways to travel from Hanoi to Halong Bay?

 There are plenty of buses going to Halong Bay from Hanoi.
 And thanks to the Halong – Hai Phong Expressway, which opened in 2018, you can now reach Halong Bay around 2 hours faster than before.